Segmensation/segmensation-docs/source/usage/analyze.rst

 image by getting the amount of pixels assigned to objects in each channel (AF/MBP (myelin fibers), GFAP (astrocytes)).
-Pixels that are assigned to multiple objects are not taken into account, as overlapping structures are not possible.
+Pixels that are assigned to multiple objects are not taken into account, as overlapping structures are not possible in this context.

 Threshold and foreground pixels can be calculated and downloaded as csv.